reifjulian/reifjulian.github.io/_pages/guide.md

 1. Remove **_install_stata_packages.do** from **scripts/**.

+1. Include a license.
+The Creative Commons [CC0 1.0 Universal license](https://creativecommons.org/publicdomain/zero/1.0/) is a popular one that I [often use](https://github.com/reifjulian/my-project/blob/master/analysis/LICENSE.txt).

 1. Add a [README file](https://github.com/reifjulian/my-project/blob/master/analysis/README.pdf).
 A minimal README should include the following information:
   - Title and authors of the paper
   - Required software, including version numbers